pedrosans/poco/README.md

-CLI to execute dwm's X window stack management ideas as commands that can be executed in a DE
+CLI to execute dwm's X window stack management ideas as commands in a DE

 ### layouts